burrorc/RollCallReact/README.md

 # RollCallReact
-Web app for keeping accurate attendance records
+Web App for keeping accurate attendance records

 ## Description
 This single page web app makes us of React components for rendering page view.
 Login authentication and database storages is provided by Firebase.
 This app was a lifesaver for me as my school's SMS attendance system was so unintuitive.